Dawod-G/ENSEA_Typst-Template/volt-internship-ensea/-draft/README.md

 v- draft :
 - Add equation numbering based on chapter (e.g., 1.1, 1.2, 2.1)
-- Add bold to equation numbering and figure captions
+- Add bold to equation numbering and figure prefix, and also to figure prefix in the list of tables and list of figures
 - Move the abstract just after the acknowledgements
 - Fix groups in glossary
 - Fix heading spacing